 - 1. RELEASE roughly one to two quarts (1-2 liters) of water into the toilet bowl. - 2.
 ADD the suggested amount of tank deodorizer (Customer Supplied) by inserting the content into the toilet. - 3.
-FLUSH the toilet and allow an additional two (2) gallons of water flow into the holding tank.
+FLUSH the toilet and allow an additional two (2) gallons (7.571 liters) of water flow into the holding tank.